 In the winter people can get "energy assistance", it is called different things in different areas, that is for heat, however, most of the time it won't cover all of the heating expenses.
 She should check with the department of social services in her town.
 My advice is to sell the house, hurry up and spend what is left after paying off the mortgage and whatever other bills she has, and apply for a HUD apartment.
 The rent for them is figured on 30% of a person's income, and there are income restrictions.

 Her son's income would also have to be figured, so when he is living with her and working the rent would be a little higher, but then she could apply to have it lowered when he goes back to school.
 It might be best to apply for a one bedroom apartment and get a couch that makes into a bed for her son to sleep on when he is there.
-I don't know if she would be allowed to have a two bedroom apartment being he will be away about nine months of the year.

 In these HUD apartments the heat, water, sewer, and garbage is included in the rent.
 The only utilities she would be responsible for is electricity and phone.
 She also wouldn't have to worry about yard work and snow removal.